HTML Input form* Attributes

 Example

-Specify that no form-data should be validated on submit:
+Specify that no form-data should be validated on submitting:

 <form action="/action_page.html" novalidate>